 4. Using copyrighted work without permission is not lawful … unless it is.

 Is it ever okay to infringe copyright?
 Well, not really… but there are a few loopholes to be aware of.
-For example, if you participate in a brand’s competition, @ a company account in your mentions, or use a particular hashtag, in some situations you may be deemed to have invited the brand to repost your image.
-In other scenarios, the legal doctrine of “fair dealing” applies may apply, which is an exception. to copyright law.
+The legal doctrine of “fair dealing” is an exception to copyright law.
 Under this doctrine, people can reproduce work without having to seek permission from the copyright owner, but only in very specific scenarios.
 These include non-commercial research or study, criticism, educational purposes in schools, review, parody and — unless it is a photograph — the reporting of current events.
 So in essence, if the infringer is able to demonstrate that they have a defense of fair dealing, you likely won’t be able to do much about it from a copyright perspective.
 The same concept of this defense is called “fair use” in the United States, although there it is a bit more flexible than the English fair dealing.

 5. Crediting doesn’t excuse infringement.